Community-based Workforce

 The Power of Culturally Responsive Care

-Learn more about our Community-Based Workforce on the news page and explore how our HealthConnect Hub bridges the gap between healthcare services and community needs."
+Join us in expanding health equity, improving access to care, and strengthening community health partnerships in Southwest Washington.
+Learn more about our Community-Based Workforce on our news page and explore how HealthConnect Hub bridges the gap between health care services and community needs.

 What are the Benefits of a Community-Based Workforce?